 They are explicitly intended to offer riders solace through their heel-guard mechanism, guaranteeing additional cycling proficiency.
 As a unisex shoe for both males and females, the two-gap optionally-cleated shoe may also be the ideal segue to clipless because of its 3-strapped velcro lashes, offering flexibility with a firm fiberglass-strengthened sole for forceful riding.
 Still, the shoe is also optimal for riding with its 2-spot cleat accommodation.

 Ultimately, this also leads to some downsides for the Terra.
 Owing to its utilitarian style, it lacks excessive cushioning, making it a rough shoe ideal for cycling on rough terrains.
+These are also best for indoor cycling.

 - Velcro-lashes offer security against intrusive laces.